s-berntsson/memory-game-assets/README.md

 # memory-game-assets
 Public assets for *Memory by Sanna*.
-See section [**Media and Rights**](https://github.com/s-berntsson/memory-game-assets/blob/main/README.md#media-and-rights) for information about rights and redistribution.
+See section [**Media and Rights**](https://github.com/s-berntsson/memory-game-assets/blob/main/README.md#media-and-rights) for information about rights and usage.

 Link to *Memory by Sanna* will be displayed here when site has been deployed.